kadena-community/kadena.js/packages/apps/docs/src/docs/learn/glossary.md

 ### crypto wallet

-A crypto wallet is a software program or physical device that allows you to store your crypto and allow for the sending and receiving of crypto transactions.
+A crypto wallet is a software program or physical device that allows you to store your digital assets and allow for the sending and receiving of crypto transactions.
 A crypto wallet consists of two key pairs: private keys and public keys.